Lobo (artist): Career

-In 2017, the 10th edition of Cow Parade Brazil took place, and Lobo was invited to portray and honor one of the forty-five cities.
-Inspired by the theme "a trip around the world" the statue painted by Lobo was a tribute to the city of Las Vegas.
+In 2017, during the 10th edition of CowParade Brazil, Lobo painted a sculpture inspired by the theme "A trip around the world", paying tribute to the city of Las Vegas.

-Also in 2017, A Yázigi, the official sponsor of the Elephant Parade in São Paulo, invited Lobo to paint two elephants.
-Yázigi students created drawings and essays that transmitted messages to inspire three Brazilian artists in the personalization of life-size sculptures of baby elephants.
+That same year, Yázigi, an official sponsor of the Elephant Parade in São Paulo, invited Lobo to paint two elephant sculptures.

-In 2018, the American television network Fox (Fox Broadcasting Company) invited Lobo to contribute his art to one of the sets of the series LA to Vegas.
+In 2018, the American television network Fox invited Lobo to contribute artwork to the set of the television series LA to Vegas.

-Still in 2018 Lobo was invited by the company Mercado Livre to paint murals at its new headquarters in Florianópolis.
-The concept of the first mural (which measures 13 meters) was inspired by Brazilian cities, mixing icons to represent countries in Latin America where the company also operates.
+Later in 2018, Mercado Livre invited Lobo to paint murals at its new headquarters in Florianópolis.
+The main mural, measuring 13 metres, features iconography representing Brazilian cities and other Latin American countries where the company operates.